Isiah Kiner-Falefa Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rangers pitching staff ranks 13th in MLB.

-- The Rangers' 3.67 team ERA ranks eighth across all league pitching staffs.
+- The Rangers' 3.48 team ERA ranks seventh among all league pitching staffs.

-- Heaney (2-1) takes the mound for the Rangers in his fifth start of the season.
-He has a 4.34 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- Perez gets the start for the Rangers, his sixth of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- In his most recent outing on Saturday against the Oakland Athletics, the lefty threw six innings, giving up two earned runs while surrendering five hits.
+- In his last outing on Tuesday against the Cincinnati Reds, the left-hander threw 6 1/3 innings, allowing no earned runs while surrendering six hits.

-- The 31-year-old has a 4.34 ERA and 9.6 strikeouts per nine innings in four games this season, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.